Fighting false mail-in ballot claims, states seek outside help - Local News 8

 The episode was a cautionary tale for state and local election officials across the country who are preparing to carry out one of the most complicated elections in US history, with a surge of mail-in voting due to the Covid-19 pandemic.

 So Wisconsin’s election officials are trying to fight back.
-After the state’s chaotic primary, the Wisconsin Election Commission hired an ad agency to create a social media friendly graphics in order to combat misinformation from all sources.
+The Wisconsin Election Commission, which hired an ad agency last year, asked the agency last month to create a social media friendly graphics in order to combat misinformation from all sources.

 “We’re acutely aware that anything that happens in the smallest of towns could end up being a national news story,” Wisconsin Election Commission spokesman Reid Magney told CNN.
 “We’re monitoring social media, we’ve got contingency communication plans, we’re constantly in contact with our partners in law enforcement at the federal level.
 We’re obviously keeping our eye on things and being able to respond quickly when things happen.”

-Note: CORRECTION: This story has been corrected to reflect when the Wisconsin Election Commission hired an advertising agency.
-The commission hired the agency last year; it asked the agency to create a social media campaign to fight disinformation last month.